tanish1120/MyPortfolioWebsite/README.md

   <li>CSS</li>
 </ul>

-<h2>Usage</h2>

-<p>Feel free to use my portfolio website as a reference for creating your own personal portfolio or customize it to suit your needs.
-You can modify the code, replace my projects and information with your own, and style it according to your preferences.
-Don't forget to include your contact information and social media handles to facilitate networking and opportunities.</p>

-<h2>Contributing</h2>

-<p>Contributions are welcome!
-If you find any issues or have suggestions for improvements, please feel free to submit a pull request.</p>

 <h2>Contact</h2>

 <p>If you have any questions or would like to get in touch, you can reach me at:</p>